grafana/mimir/docs/sources/mimir/references/configuration-parameters/index.md

   # CLI flag: -ingester.instance-limits.max-inflight-push-requests
   [max_inflight_push_requests: <int> | default = 30000]

+  # (advanced) The sum of the request sizes in bytes of inflight push requests
+  # that this ingester can handle.
+This limit is per-ingester, not per-tenant.
+  # Additional requests will be rejected.
+0 = unlimited.
+  # CLI flag: -ingester.instance-limits.max-inflight-push-requests-bytes
+  [max_inflight_push_requests_bytes: <int> | default = 0]

 # (advanced) Comma-separated list of metric names, for which the
 # -ingester.max-global-series-per-metric limit will be ignored.
 Does not affect
 # the -ingester.max-global-series-per-user limit.